So, What's Shaping Logos in 2025?

 Abstract Minimalism

-Why Abstract Minimalism Works:
+Why Abstract Minimalism is So Effective:

 Animated Identity Systems